jordancalder/book_catalog/README.md

   ```

 After starting both the backend and frontend, you should be able to access the web application by navigating to `http://localhost:3000` in your web browser.

+## Ingesting Data

+From the root, run `npm run ingest-books -- path/to/your/file.csv`.
+The file should have the format title,author,ISBN,publicationYear.